In recent years, quartz has taken the Number 1 spot away from granite, and is the new favorite countertop material used in many kitchen remodels.

 We recommend getting at least 3 free quotes from local installers, to get the best deal and find a pro with great references.

-Quartz vs Other Countertop Materials
+Cost Of Quartz vs Other Countertop Materials

 For most people shopping around for a new counter, price is a primary deciding factor.
 Lets take a look at how quartz stacks up against other popular countertop options.